Law Practice Area Definitions and Bankruptcy Basics

 Types of Bankruptcy

 Bankruptcy has different types of filing.
-If you are an individual we will be talking to you mostly about chapter 7 and chapter 13.
-If you are a corporation going out of existence we would be discussing a chapter 7.
-Corporations that wish to maintain the business and not close file chapter 11 for debt relief.
+If you are an individual, we will be talking to you mostly about chapter 7 and chapter 13.
+If you are a corporation going out of existence, we would be discussing a chapter 7.
+Corporations that wish to maintain the business and not close, file chapter 11 for debt relief.
 Every situation and case is different.
 A chapter 7 or chapter 13 for you could mean something very different from stories you heard from relatives and friends.
 We avoid telephone appointments as the analysis needed is detailed and involved and must be looked at in the entire scheme of things.
 The decision about what will happen depends on your marital status, income and expenses, household size, assets and equity in assets, how the assets are held and types of debt and when incurred.

 Do not listen to those creditors who tell you the laws changed and cannot file.
 Do not listen to creditors who tell you that you will never get credit again or that you will lose everything if you file bankruptcy.
-These are collection practices and usually false.
+These are collection practices and are usually false.
 Do not listen to people you know about what will happen as their situation is different than your situation.
 Do not think that you make too much or that you have assets you will lose.
-Bankruptcy protections and exemptions are powerful and in Pennsylvania married couples have the additional option of electing state exemptions protecting marital assets when the debt is just the debt of one of the spouses.
+Bankruptcy protections and exemptions are powerful, and in Pennsylvania, married couples have the additional option of electing state exemptions protecting marital assets when the debt is just the debt of one of the spouses.

 Chapter 7 Bankruptcy

 Chapter 7 is known as a liquidation.
 However, most people are filing chapter 7 cases because they are a no asset case.
 That means that the property they do have is exempt and protected by law and cannot be touched by a trustee or creditors.
 A basic chapter 7 takes 3-4 months and only involves one brief meeting with a chapter 7 trustee.
 The result is a discharge order wiping out the debt and allowing you to keep your assets.
 The purpose of a chapter 7 is a fresh start.
-Certain things are not dischargeable and can be discussed and any appointment with your board certified attorney.
+Certain things are not dischargeable and can be discussed at any appointment with your board certified attorney.
 Do not think that the law changes in 2005 have made it impossible to file a chapter 7.
 Even above median income debtors may be excepted from the means test or pass the means test even if above median income.
 That analysis will be done at your appointment.
 Businesses looking to close also file chapter 7 cases.
 The business cannot operate after filing.
 The chapter 7 trustee looks at the corporate assets to determine if there are assets to liquidate.
 Corporations do not get discharges.
 They just close.